M1XZG/discord-bot-for-fun/README.md

    - Save the image as a `.png` file.

 2. **Name the Image File**
-   - Use the fish’s name, capitalize each word, and replace spaces with underscores.
+   - Use the fish’s name, capitalize each word, and replace spaces with a dash (don't use underscores, discord doesn't like it).
-   - Example: `Blue Tang` → `Blue_Tang.png`
+   - Example: `Blue Tang` → `Blue-Tang.png`
    - Place the image in the `FishingGameAssets/` folder in your bot’s directory.

 3. **Upload the Image**